Mount Pleasant Township, Delaware County, Indiana

 Mount Pleasant Township is one of twelve townships in Delaware County, Indiana.
 According to the 2010 census, its population was 14,102 and it contained 6,157 housing units.
 The school system is Yorktown Community Schools in Yorktown.

 History

 The Martin Hofherr Farm was listed on the National Register of Historic Places in 1992.

+On January 1, 2013, Mount Pleasant was consolidated with the town of Yorktown so that local taxes will only have to be paid to a single governmental polity.

 Geography

 According to the 2010 census, the township has a total area of 33.94 sqmi, of which 33.7 sqmi (or 99.29%) is land and 0.24 sqmi (or 0.71%) is water.